matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ## Proposal

-A new `join_rule` (`restricted`) will be used to reflect a cross between `invite` and `public` join rules.
+In a future room version a new `join_rule` (`restricted`) will be used to reflect a cross between `invite` and `public` join rules.
 The content of the join rules would include the rooms to trust for membership.
 For example:

 ```json
 {